-Prove your worthiness with these dungeon crawlers on Apple Arcade
+These dungeon crawlers on Apple Arcade prove your worth

 - Gamepad: Yes

 While war brews between the cats of Felingard and the dogs of the Lupus Empire, a larger threat looms in the distance.
-The kings of both kingdoms must unite together and restore peace and reclaim their thrones.
-In Cat Quest II, players can play as both cat and dog, and there is even two-player co-op for a grand time.
+The kings of both kingdoms must unite together, restore peace, and reclaim their thrones.
+In Cat Quest II, players can play as both cat and dog, and there is even a two-player co-op for a grand time.

 Cat Quest II has a gorgeous open world that players can freely explore to their heart's content.
 Equip your cat or dog character with various melee or ranged weapons and cast magical spells to vanquish the forces of evil that stand in your way.
-Defeating your enemies nets experience points, and there is plenty of loot to be found.
+Defeating your enemies will net you experience points, and there is plenty of loot to be found.
 There are also plenty more weapons, spells, and abilities to make your quest more manageable, and trust me, you'll need everything you can get to take on some of the more challenging areas.
+You might even want to use a iPhone controller to make the experience even better.

 The Pinball Wizard